Will Direct-to-Consumer brands emerge stronger from the pandemic?

 20% of consumers saying they won’t return to physical stores again (according to a recent Meepl survey) and a further 70% of Brits feel uncomfortable in stores (Charged Retail).
 The shift online looks permanent.
 The unease of consumers to head back to crowded stores spells trouble for traditional retailers and entrenches the idea for brands to sell their goods directly to their customer base online.
 Permanent store closures, furloughed staff, unpaid rent, and huge profit slumps have been a feature of the pandemic for traditional retailers.
 Primark took a £1.5bn hit over lockdown, Next recorded a 54% fall in sales, and John Lewis closed 8 stores with more likely to follow, whilst Debenhams, Cath Kidston and Monsoon Accessorize are set to be casualties of lockdown.

-If the high-street were to completely recover?
+If the high-street were to completely recover

 In the event consumers do shake off safety concerns and return the high-street back to its former glory, D2C brands do still have an innovative answer to compete with traditional retailers.
 Pop Up shops.
 The UK already has a big Pop Up Shop scene, with companies such as Appear Here advertising 1000s of rentable spaces across London, in addition to further afield in New York and Paris.
 Storefront claims temporary retail could soon be boasting annual revenues exceeding £60million.
 Pop Up shops are a perfect way for D2C brands to easily enter and exit the high street.
-They offer Direct-to-consumer retailers the opportunity to optimise stock levels, target areas where consumer confidence is less affected by the pandemic and save on social distancing set up costs.
+They offer Direct-to-consumer retailers the opportunity to optimise stock levels, target areas where consumer confidence is less affected by the pandemic, and save on social distancing set up costs.

-In the more likely event that the high eCommerce levels are here to stay, Pop Up Shops will nevertheless help bring some excitement and intrigue back to the high-streets.
+In the more likely event that the high eCommerce levels are here to stay, Pop Up Shops will nevertheless help bring some excitement and intrigue back to the high streets.
 They are more agile and able to change to fit emerging trends and popular demands.
 Pop Up Shops can test new processes and technology to improve the customer experience before disbanding and reappearing elsewhere with a new look and approach.

 Taking back control of their product and messaging

 Research from Astound Commerce found that 59% of consumers use the brand manufacturer’s website for researching products, usually ending in a purchase there as well.
-Ultra Commerce commented that consumers have learnt to be savvier in lockdown and will continued to make more informed purchasing decisions after.
+Ultra Commerce commented that consumers have learnt to be savvier in lockdown and will continue to make more informed purchasing decisions after.
 The increase in online shopping allows consumers to carefully budget, ignore impulse purchases, scroll through tabs open from various retailers for the best price, and even calculate and compare delivery costs.
 With consumers more willing to research and scour the net before purchasing, the power of big traditional retailers will fade.
 Selling directly to consumers becomes slightly easier and worthwhile.